 It is hard to believe that osprey were at one time endangered.
 A victim in the ’60s of DDT, as chronicled by Rachel Carson, the shells of offspring were too soft to withstand the weight of the parents in the incubation process and the offspring died.
 Only after years of trial and error was adequate DDT removed from pesticides and then from the waters of rivers and bays to help with the come-back.
-Then began the slow reintroduced of the osprey.
+Then began the slow reintroduction of the osprey to its favored habitat.
 With the addition of many tall nesting boxes along rivers and beaches, the species gradually returned to their native nesting areas.

 Today, thanks to massive conservation efforts, the range of the main osprey species (Pandion haliaetus) covers every continent except Antarctica.
 A different species, the eastern osprey, lives in Australia.
 Although they hunt over water, ospreys generally nest on land, within a few miles of either the ocean or a body of fresh water.
 Unlike most bird species, they are remarkably widespread, and even more surprising, nearly all these widely dispersed ospreys (except Australia’s eastern osprey) are part of one species.